saadbinabid1/AngFlasMonDB/README.md

 6. Enjoy the App.

 ##Trouble Shooting
-You are required to make a MongoDB database (local database) with the name 'meantask' with the collection 'tasks'
+You are required to make a MongoDB database (local database) with the name 'meantask' with the collection name 'tasks'